SM0311/agentflow-chatbot/README.md

 <span style="font-size:12pt"><b>Questions?</b></span>
 <span style="font-size:11pt">
-If you have any questions or need help, feel free to reach out to the project maintainer.
+If you have any questions or need help, feel free to open an issue on GitHub or contact <b>SM0311</b> directly.
 </span>